 Read more from SES NY Keynote with Duncan Watts.

 March 16, 2011

-The SES New York conference is right around the corner and this year, the conference has a special focus on Internet marketing and online business for the Latino and U.S. Hispanic markets.
+The SES New York conference is right around the corner and this year, the conference has a special focus on Digital marketing and online business for the Latino and U.S. Hispanic markets.
 I was able to grab a few minutes of time with the general manager of Yahoo!
 Hispanic Americas and SES speaker, Armando Rodriguez.